khaledmustafa91/ruby-task/README.md

 ```

 ### Patch '/post/:post_id'
-post request `patch /post/:post_id, paramters : json body, headers { "Content-Type": "application/json" , "Authorization": "Bearer <token>"  }`
+patch request `patch '/post/:post_id', paramters : json body, headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
 to update an existing post you should have your JWT token
-and post id and updated arrtributes : title, body or tags
+,post id and updated arrtributes: title, body or tags
+#### note
+if you not owner of that post api won't allow to you
+update that post

-### input
+### Input
 ```json
 {
    "title":"update post",